 Once the data permit has been issued, we combine and pre-process the data and transfer the pre-processed data to the data recipient for the purpose described in the permit.

+Pre-processing refers to the actions that are taken on data disclosed to Findata by different controllers before we hand it over to the data recipient.
+In pre-processing, we aggregate, combine, pseudonymise, and anonymise data.
 In principle, we pseudonymise the data before handing it over.
 Pseudonymisation refers to the processing of data so that it cannot be directly linked to individuals.
 We disclose information in an identifiable form only for a particularly justified and necessary reason.

 The purpose of the pre-processing of personal data is to create data sets in accordance with the issued permit from the data controllers referred to in the Secondary Use Act.